bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L145-L155)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.
+Here is what is going on:

-1. The first example uses the `RenderFragment` factory method in <xref:Bunit.ComponentParameterFactory>, to pass a HTML markup string as the input to the `RenderFragment` parameter.
+1. The first example uses the `RenderFragment` factory method in <xref:Bunit.ComponentParameterFactory> to pass a HTML markup string as the input to the `RenderFragment` parameter.
 2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add` method to pass a HTML markup string as the input to the `RenderFragment` parameter.

 # [Razor test code](#tab/razor)

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L53-L61)]

-This is just regular Blazor `RenderFragment` parameter passing, e.g. as markup in the component under test's `<Content>` element, which is the same for both `Fixture` and `SnapshotTest` razor tests.
+This is just regular Blazor `RenderFragment` parameter passing as markup, for example, in the component under test's `<Content>` element.
+Thisis the same for both `Fixture` and `SnapshotTest` razor tests.

 ***

 #### Passing a Component without Parameters to a RenderFragment Parameter

-To pass a component, e.g. the classic `<Counter>` component, which does not take any parameters, to a `RenderFragment` parameter, do the following:
+To pass a component such as the classic `<Counter>` component, which does not take any parameters, to a `RenderFragment` parameter, do the following:

 # [C# test code](#tab/csharp)

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L161-L171)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.
+Here is what is going on:

 1. The first example uses the `Add<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.
 2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.